 You can use a Kensington-style cable lock to secure your computer to a desk, table, or other non-permanent fixture.
 The cable lock attaches to the security-lock slot at the rear of your computer.
 Depending on the type selected, the cable lock can be operated with a key or combination.
-The cable lock also locks the buttons used to open the computer cover.
-This is the same type of lock used with many notebook computers.
-You can order such a cable lock directly from Lenovo by searching for Kensington at: https://support.lenovo.com
+You can order such a cable lock directly from Lenovo by searching for Kensington at:

+https://support.lenovo.com